hgducharme/SQL-Basics/README.md

 **Contributing**

-This book is open source, feel free to [visit the repository](https://github.com/hgducharme/GitBooks/tree/master/SQLBasics) and contribute in any way you wish.
-If you notice any typos/errors, you can either open an issue, or make a pull request and help make the book better for those reading it after you.
-If you wish to help add to this book to make it better, please feel free to do so.
+This book is open source, so feel free to [visit the repository](https://github.com/hgducharme/SQL-Basics) and help contribute!
+If you notice any typos/errors, you can either open an issue, or make a pull request and it will help make this book better for those reading it after you.
+If you've never contributed before, this is your chance to start!
+Go over to the repository and attempt to make a change, and I can help walk you through it.

 <br>
 ---